Limerick wear down Galway to reach hurling decider

 Limerick were soon ahead after the restart and were utterly dominant after Aaron Gillane's second goal.

-Man of the match Gillane, who had notched his opening goal in the fifth minute, hit the net once again 12 minutes into the second half to put the holders four up at Croke Park and the advantage was seven by the hour mark as Galway's energy levels noticeably dropped.
+Man of the match Gillane, who had notched his opening goal in the fifth minute, hit the net once again 12 minutes into the second half at Croke Park to put the holders four up and the advantage was seven by the hour mark as Galway's energy levels noticeably dropped in front of the 59,739 attendance.

 The holders will face the winners of Sunday's second semi-final between Leinster champions Kilkenny and Clare in the decider on 23 July.

-However, it will take a remarkable display by either the Cats or the Bannermen to deny the Treaty County favouritism for the Liam McCarthy Cup decider after this ominous display at GAA headquarters.
+However, it will take a remarkable display by either the Cats or the Bannermen to deny the Treaty County favouritism for the Liam McCarthy Cup decider after this ominous performance at GAA headquarters.

 Limerick, after their four-week break following their Munster Final win over Clare, were slow out of the blocks in Saturday's semi-final but looked an unstoppable force as they found top gear in the second half.